Agricultural landscape of southern Öland: Prehistory

 The most famous Palaeolithic settlement of Alby is located on the east coast of the island, where excavations have revealed vestiges of wooden huts around a small prehistoric lake.
 Several objects were found, including evidence of bears, Marta, Seals and focènids, and also revealed hunting and harvesting technologies such as spears, harpoons made of antlers and flint.
 Archaeologists have discovered evidence of ringforts (circular fortified structures) in later times as the place known as Eketorp.
 During the Bronze Age and the first part of the Iron Age, the limited tree species Stora alvaret and margins suffered extreme pressure.
 Jannson suggests that disappearance of trees caused a mysterious disappearance of humans around the year 500 BC, documented at Eketorp and elsewhere.
-It is believed that the cause was that expanding human population exceeded the carrying capacity this site.
+It is believed that the cause was that expanding human population exceeded the carrying capacity of this site.
 Later, around the years 800 to 1000 several Viking settlements appeared in the periphery.